ltearno/pom-explorer/README.md

 	analyze directory c:\documents\repos

 The program will analyze the directory recursively to find all the `pom.xml` files.
-They are then processed with the traditionnal `MavenXpp3Reader` and also resolved through the `ShrinkWrap` component.
+They are then processed with the traditionnal `MavenXpp3Reader` and also resolved through the internal resolver, handing back to `ShrinkWrap` component if there is a problem.
 A graph is then constructed in memory representing the dependencies between projects.

 If you need, you can add more analyzes by repeating the `analyze directory` command again on another directory.